-While career win No. 400 is on the horizon, Townsend picked up career NJCAA win No. 300 on March 1, 2014, in a 9-0 win over Indian Hills (Iowa) Community College at the NFCA Leadoff Classic in Columbus, Ga., and the milestone victory was just the start of a memorable 2014 season.
+Townsend's most recent milestone victory came on April 4, 2017 - NJCAA win No. 400 in the Eagles' 2-1 win over Pensacola State College.
+Prior to that, she picked up career NJCAA win No. 300 on March 1, 2014, in a 9-0 win over Indian Hills (Iowa) Community College at the NFCA Leadoff Classic in Columbus, Ga., and the milestone victory was just the start of a memorable 2014 season.

 The Eagles matched the 2011 squad for most wins during the Townsend Era, finishing the season at 41-14.
 Along the way, Tallahassee ended the regular season as the No. 1 team in the FCSAA Softball Coaches' Poll, was ranked No. 5 in the final NJCAA Division I Softball Poll, won its first Panhandle Conference Championship since 1998 and first FCSAA State Championship since 1994 - when the Eagles were a slow pitch program.